College Abbreviations and Terms You Need to Know

 Associate of Science (university transfer) is designed for students who plan to transfer to a four-year or upper-level college or university and major in mathematics, one of the sciences (biology, chemistry, geology, physics, biotechnology, or related field), engineering, or computer science.

-Process of advising students about classes that must be taken to fulfill degree and/or transfer requirements.
+Process of advising students about courses that must be taken to fulfill degree and/or transfer requirements.

 Professional organizations have established rules for presenting and managing a strong defensible academic program at a college.
 Without institutional accreditation, the credit hours and the degrees granted by an institution may not be acceptable at other schools.

-Earning of college credit prior to enrollment at the College by passing examinations (AP, CLEP tests) by the College Entrance Examination Board.
+Earning of college credit prior to enrollment at the College by obtaining certain scores on examinations (such as AP and CLEP tests) administered by the College Entrance Examination Board.